wdebeaum/web-audio-tree/README.md

 ## Requirements ##

 Web Audio Tree uses my [Simple Tree](https://github.com/wdebeaum/simple-tree) library for the collapsible tree view.
-Run `git submodule update` to get it.
+Run `make` to get it.

 Web Audio Tree requires a web browser that implements the [Web Audio API](https://webaudio.github.io/web-audio-api/).
 It is somewhat flexible about what version of the API the browser supports, and also tolerates the `webkit` prefix being applied to some names.
 I know it to work to some extent on recent (as of 2018) versions of Firefox, Chrome, Safari, and other WebKit/Blink-based browsers.
 It may also work on Edge.
 Internet Explorer will not work.